qabeelali/clinic_module/README.md

 To get started with this module, follow these steps:

 1. Clone the repository or download the source code.
-2. Open the project in Xcode.
+2. Open the project in vsCode.
 3. Make sure you have the Flutter SDK installed.
 If not, refer to the official Flutter documentation for installation instructions.
 4. Open a terminal and navigate to the project's root directory.
-5. Run 'flutter build ios-framework' to build the Flutter module for iOS.
+5. Run `flutter build ios-framework` to build the Flutter module for iOS.
 6. Do getting started steps in https://github.com/qabeelali/clinic_example repo.

 ## Usage